There are so many options for mixing your own aromatherapy oils that it can be easy to get overwhelmed by all the choices.

 There are two more ways to classify essential oils using different types of categories: Energetic Effect and "Notes".
-Learn more about them in my new eBook, 6 Secrets for Mixing Essential Oils.
+Learn more about them in my eBook, 6 Secrets for Mixing Essential Oils.

 Start by buying one or two essential oils from each scent group.

 For instance, you could begin with lavender, bergamot, cinnamon, cedarwood or pine and peppermint or tea tree.

 Then try adding geranium (smells more flowery than regular geranium) or ylang ylang, lemon, orange or grapefruit, sandalwood or patchouli and eucalyptus or rosemary.

 Pick more essential oils from the groups with the scents you prefer.
 Grow your collection slowly, adding essential oils as you come up with new ideas for mixing your own aromatherapy oils.

 If this all seems a bit overwhelming, simply buy a starter kit - the oils are chosen for you, and they often come in smaller sizes so you don't have to commit to paying for full-sized bottles before you know what you really like.